Hilbert spaces and ${C}^\ast$-algebras are not finitely concrete: Hilbert spaces

-\begin{lem} For every infinite-dimensional Hilbert space $A$ and any $x \in U A$, there is a unique minimal finite-dimensional subspace $A_0$ of $A$ on which $x$ is supported. \end{lem} \begin{proof} Combine Lemmas \ref{fd-lem} and \ref{inter-lem} with the fact that a nontrivial intersection of two finite-dimensional subspaces must have lower dimension. \end{proof}
+\begin{lem} For every Hilbert space $A$ and any $x \in U A$, there is a unique minimal finite-dimensional subspace $A_0$ of $A$ on which $x$ is supported. \end{lem} \begin{proof} Combine Lemmas \ref{fd-lem} and \ref{inter-lem} with the fact that a nontrivial intersection of two finite-dimensional subspaces must have lower dimension. \end{proof}

-\begin{defin} For an infinite-dimensional Hilbert space $A$ and $x \in U A$, we call the minimal subspace of $A$ on which $x$ is supported (given by Lemma \ref{fd-lem-uq}) the \emph{support of $x$ (in $A$)}.
-We say that this support is \emph{trivial} if it is the zero space, nontrivial otherwise. \end{defin}
+\begin{defin} For any Hilbert space $A$ and $x \in U A$, we call the minimal subspace of $A$ on which $x$ is supported (given by Lemma \ref{fd-lem-uq}) the \emph{support of $x$ (in $A$)}.
+We say that this support is \emph{trivial} if it is the zero space, and \emph{nontrivial} otherwise. \end{defin}